codebar/tutorials/html/lesson3/tutorial.md

 a:active
 ```

 Order is **very** important.
-Always use the order described above if you want to apply different styling for all of the states described above.
+Always use the order described above if you want to apply different styling for all of the states.
-The most commonly used pseudo class for links, that we will also be using today is `a:hover`
+The most commonly used pseudo class for links is `a:hover`.
+That is what we will use today.

 ## Styling links

-We only want links who are within the list to be affected, so we will specifically style `.social-media li a`
+We only want links that are within the list to be affected.
+So we will specifically style `.social-media li a`

 ```css
 .social-media li a {